 If she’s outspoken, she’s “a bitch.”

-Anything to make ourselves feel more worthy and like we still have the advantage.
+We do anything to make ourselves feel more worthy of the gaze.

-Because why would they bother treating women better—when we’re already doing the dirty work for them?
+Why would they ever bother treating women better… when we’re already doing the dirty work for them?

-Thanks to the internet and social media, women have starting to wake up and compare notes—realizing that chasing male approval isn’t just a personal issue: it’s a global scam we’ve been duped into for decades.
+Thanks to social media, women have started to wake up and compare notes… realizing that chasing male approval isn’t just a personal issue: it’s a global scam we’ve been duped into for decades.

-Modern dating has become a revolving door of ghosting, mixed signals, emotional unavailability, STDs, unwanted pregnancies, and other women he swears are “just friends.”
+Modern dating has become a revolving door of ghosting, mixed signals, emotional unavailability, STIs, unwanted pregnancies, and other women he swears are “just friends.”

 We act like wives to men who barely act like boyfriends.